 - Does dialogue reveal characters and move the plot forward?

 - Does the story happen in a setting readers can imagine?
 Is the setting used to help characterize and maintain the reader’s interest?

-- Does the use of point of view add to the story?
-Does the confusion-free language of the story hold my attention?
+- Does the confusion-free language of the story hold my attention?
 Does the language of the story avoid cliché?
-Is figurative language used strategically?
+Can I identify images—examples of particular sensory details?